-For many years, planning laws in the UK have included explicit references to the value of early community engagement.
-For most significant projects, public consultation requirements now mean that developers must submit Statements of Community Involvement as part of a planning application.
+For many years, UK planning laws have explicitly emphasised the importance of early community engagement.
+For most significant projects, public consultation requirements now mandate that developers submit a Statements of Community Involvement as part of their planning application.
 The decisions on formats and levels of community consultation will depend on the project's significance and locality.

-Recent changes in planning policy and law in the UK emphasise that developers engage with key stakeholders before submitting their planning application ('front-loading).
-For example, the National Planning Policy Framework for England (2019) states the critical role of pre-application engagement:
+Recent changes in UK planning policy and law emphasize the need for developers to engage with key stakeholders before submitting their planning applications, a process known as 'front-loading'.
+For example, the National Planning Policy Framework for England (2019) underscores the critical role of pre-application engagement:

 “Early engagement has significant potential to improve the efficiency and effectiveness of the planning application system for all parties.
 Good quality pre-application discussion enables better coordination between public and private resources and improved outcomes for the community."